 - Water looks, smells, and tastes cleaner.

-- Filters need to be replaced every six months.
+- Water filters need to be replaced every six months.

 DuPont Faucet Water Filter WFFM100XCH

 The Dupont Premier Faucet Mount Drinking Water Filter offers a high performance way to get better tasting, safer water.
 Often, you’ll be required to use several different filters to get safer and tastier water: not with this model.
-Dupont designed this with convenience in mind.
+Dupont designed this water faucet filter with convenience in mind.

-The unique thing about this water filter is the Micro ban Antimicrobial protection it naturally comes with.
-Because your water filter will be coming into contact with less than hygienic materials (that’s the whole point!), water filters themselves often don’t have a great shelf life.
+The unique thing about this faucet water filter is the micro ban antimicrobial protection it naturally comes with.
+Because your faucet water filter will be coming into contact with less than hygienic materials (that’s the whole point!), even the best water filters often don’t have a great shelf life.
 This protection will make sure that this investment sticks around to protect you for a long time.

-Another bonus: This filter features a universal spigot attachment, which means that it should attach easily to any faucet in your home.
+Another bonus: This faucet mount water filter features a universal spigot attachment, which means that it's easy to install the unit on any water faucet in your home.
 No finicky installation required: just plug in, and you and your family will instantly have cleaner drinking water.